 LaCrosse: Al Christopherson and William Skates planned to commence gospel meetings on January 8, Lord willing.

 Hermosillo: As many as 130 believers from Canada, Mexico, the U.S.A., and Venezuela delivered 120,000 texts and invitations from December 26-30.
-On the 27th, David Alves and John Dennison began special gospel meetings in a rented building.
+On the 27th, they began special gospel meetings in a rented building.
 Ninety-five people from the area attended the first meeting.
 The meetings continue with very good attendance.
 One woman has professed faith in Christ during the first week.
 At least two others have professed in the second week.
 About 16 large-scale “Seed Sower” efforts have proved to be a real blessing in this country in ways that only eternity will reveal.

 Puerto Vallarta: With the help of Antonio Becerra (Barrington, NJ), Dr. A. J. Higgins, Randy Polley (Ixtapa), Jim Webb, and most of the Mexican missionaries, the Coapinole assembly had an excellent conference on Dec.
 16, 17, and 18.
 Close to three hundred attended.
 Eight believers obeyed the Lord in baptism, and two souls made known afterwards that they had trusted Christ at the conference time.